nayeem92/Dissecting-A-Winning-Team-s-Passing-Game-Inter-Miami-vs-Toronto-FC/README.md

 study of social networks or communication networks within teams or organizations.
 It measures the number of connections or interactions that a node (in this case, a player) has with other nodes in the network.
-In the context of a passing network in sports, such as football (soccer), a player’s degree centrality reflects their involvement in passing the ball to teammates.By analyzing the degree centrality of players in a passing network, we can identify those who are most heavily involved in facilitating connections with their teammates.
-Players with higher degree centrality are typically more influential within the passing network, as they are frequently involved in passing and receiving the ball from multiple teammates.
+In the context of a passing network in sports, such as football (soccer), a player’s degree centrality reflects their involvement in passing the ball to teammates.By analyzing the degree centrality of players in a passing network, we can identify those who are most heavily involved in facilitating connections with their teammates.
+Players with higher degree centrality are typically more influential within the passing network, as they are frequently involved in passing and receiving the ball from multiple teammates.
 Therefore, filtering out the top players with the highest degree centrality allows us to pinpoint the key players who orchestrate the passing network.
 These pivotal players play crucial roles in distributing the ball